 Formerly known as the Industrial Science and Technology Working Group (ISTWG), the partnership was formed in 2012, when APEC agreed to broaden the group’s mandate to include innovation policy development and to intensify cooperation among governments, businesses and academia.
 When the ISTWG was renamed to the PPSTI, a new terms of reference outlining the PPSTI’s mandate and goals was endorsed.

-Last page update: February 2022
+Last page update: January 2023

-Highlights of PPSTI18 are as follows:
+The highlights of PPSTI-20 are as follows: